- Public limited company definition

 As with a private limited company, you similarly need to choose a unique name for your business.
 Make sure to check registered trademarks in order to ensure it does not infringe on any other previously registered names/ trademarks.

 After that, you need to complete your application form with information.
-The information you will need includes your company name, officially registered office address, company type, director details, and so on.
+The information you will need includes your company name, officially registered office address, company type, check company director details, and so on.
 It is important to remember that PLCs need at least 2 directors on board and also a qualified company secretary.

 Along with that, it is also important to draft the Articles of Association and Memorandum.
 Only then file all of those association documents to the UK Companies House.